Greenery Decor Ideas For Spring

 The mantel is sporting a matching pair of blue and white vases that are filled with some of my favorite faux plant stems of all time.
 Some have leaves and others do not, which makes it seem like early spring and is a reflection of the current state of the trees outside.

-The pair of artificial boxwood topiaries in the square white containers are a recent addition to my stash.
+The pair of artificial boxwood topiaries in the square white containers are a favorite addition to my stash.
 They’re so versatile that I’ve moved them to several different locations and can’t decide where I like to use them the most!

 abstract art and spring decor on a white mantelPin